 The Latin Quarter

 Famous the world over, the Latin Quarter and its narrow streets offer an opportunity to combine a historical visit with a shopping expedition.
 Looking for a typical but trendy souvenir of Paris?
 Try Par’ici, the number one outlet for souvenirs of the capital.
-Let yourself be tempted by a sweet treat at the natural, local and traditional ice cream maker, La Fabrique Givrée.
+Let yourself be tempted by a sweet treat at the natural, at the Boulanger de la Tour.
 After a stopover in the Latin Quarter, why not continue your shopping trip on the nearby Île Saint-Louis.

 In the south-east of Paris, the Olympiades district is an absolute gold mine!
 Whether you are looking for phones and phone accessories, clothes, jewellery or food, you’ll find plenty of choice in the shops along the avenue d’Ivry and the avenue de Choisy.